-His passion to create fine-art nude images continues to this day and at 83 years young, he hopes that it will continue for many more years.
-His models are his inspiration and he continues to photograph a minimum of two sessions per week.
-Stan’s preference is to photograph one model for more than one year; doing this builds a remarkable rapport that improves the work.
-The model and Stan are frequently co-creators; as a group he finds that models are very creative.
+His passion to create fine-art nude images continued until he passed away at 83 years young, he had hopes that it would continue through many years, and it did.
+His models were his inspiration and during his working years he rarely failed to photograph a minimum of two sessions per week.
+Stan’s preference was to photograph one model for more than one year; doing this, he believed, builds a remarkable rapport that improves the work.
+The model and Stan were frequently co-creators; as a group he found that models are very creative.

-Stan admits to sometimes being overwhelmed by what he sees: a model at a stream in the early morning, fog lifting, her form touched by the first muted rays of sunlight, or in his studio with touching expressions of light.
-Stan quips that his models forgive the occasional tears that he sheds.
+Stan admitted to sometimes being overwhelmed by what he saw: a model at a stream in the early morning, fog lifting, her form touched by the first muted rays of sunlight, or in his studio with touching expressions of light.
+Stan quipped that his models forgive the occasional tears that he sheds.

 Stan has authored two books on the subject of fine art nude photography.
 The first, “Black and White Nude Photography” is out print and unavailable on Amazon but can found via web search or Ebay.
 The second, “Fine Art Nudes” is available at Stan Trampe on Amazon.
 Both books are available at Stan Trampe on Abebooks.